gbb/ppppt/README.md

 Parallel pl/pgsql performance tests (v1, July 2015)
 ---------------------------------------------------
-Graeme Bell

-TLDR; Whenever I use pl/pgsql functions I get max 2 core scalability.
-Whenever I use a table for input to pl/pgsql (read-only) I get max 8 core scability.
+Whenever I use pl/pgsql functions I get a maximum of 2 core scalability (PG9.3) and about 2.5 core scability (PG9.4).
+Whenever I use a table for input to pl/pgsql (read-only) I get approx. 8 core maximum scability.
+These scaling problems do not affect my ordinary SQL or my trivial pl/pgsql functions that don't use tables and don't do much computation.

 I believe this benchmark will highlight two significant faults/weaknesses in postgresql's abilities to run pl/pgsql functions on parallel cores.
 Hopefully, it the future it will